stuartcw/python-notes/sys.md

 To customize printing in an interactive session or to install a custom top-level exception handler, assign other functions to replace these.

-* exitfunc -- if sys.exitfunc exists, this routine is called when Python exits Assigning to sys.exitfunc is deprecated; use the atexit module instead.
+### Standard System File Objects

+By assigning other file objects (or objects that behave like files) to these, it is possible to redirect all of the interpreter's I/O.

 * stdin -- standard input file object; used by raw_input() and input()
 * stdout -- standard output file object; used by the print statement
 * stderr -- standard error object; used for error messages

-By assigning other file objects (or objects that behave like files) to these, it is possible to redirect all of the interpreter's I/O.
+### Information about the last exception

  * last_type -- type of last uncaught exception
  * last_value -- value of last uncaught exception
  * last_traceback -- traceback of last uncaught exception

+### Deprecated Functions & Objects

+#### Interactive Session Exception Handlers

 These three are only available in an interactive session after a traceback has been printed.